learningequality/kolibri-docs/docs/manage/_content.rst

 .. image:: img/manage-content.png
   :alt: manage content page with list of available channels

+.. _id_token:

 Each Kolibri content channel has its own **token/ID** in `Kolibri Studio <https://studio.learningequality.org/accounts/login/>`_.
 You can freely view and browse content to import from the **public** channels in Kolibri, but in order to import content from **private or unlisted** channels, you will need the **channel token or ID from the content curator who assembled it**.

-.. warning:: The term **Channel ID** was valid for Kolibri versions up to 0.6, while from the Kolibri version 0.7 onward, we will start using exclusively the term **token** to uniquely designate each channel.
+.. note:: The term **Channel ID** was valid for Kolibri versions up to 0.6, while from the Kolibri version 0.7 onward, we started using exclusively the term **token** to uniquely designate each channel.

+.. warning:: When you :ref:`use the Terminal or command prompt <import_command_line>` to import content channels in Kolibri from the command line, you still must use the **32 digit channel ID**, as the command will not work with the token.
+Make sure to receive the correct channel ID from the person who curated the channel you need to import, or refer to `Kolibri Studio user guide <http://kolibri-studio.readthedocs.io/en/latest/share_channels.html#make-content-channels-available-for-import-into-kolibri>`_ how to find it in Studio user interface, if you have channel editor access.

 Import Content into Kolibri
 ---------------------------